-The process in which the crust is pushed down toward the mantle and melts into magma.
+When the collision of two plates causes the crust to be pushed down toward the mantle and melt into magma.

-The combined efforts of sea-floor spreading and subduction are constantly changing the size and shape of the oceans.
+The combined efforts of sea-floor spreading and subduction are constantly moving the continents and changing the size and shape of the oceans.
 This includes renewing the ocean floor about every 200 million years!